eye-division/jennyblyth/_gallery/carolyn-horton.md

-  Carolyn Horton’s experience has given her the authority to extend the medium of printmaking into new, uncharted directions…. ‘*The result is an extraordinary marriage of observation and imagination*’ Norman Ackroyd R. A.
+  Carolyn Horton’s experience has given her the authority to extend the medium of printmaking into new, uncharted directions…. ‘*The result is an extraordinary marriage of observation and imagination*’ Norman Ackroyd R.A.
   1997.&nbsp;